- the immediate resignation of President Mubarak

 Egypt's opposition groups say government proposals on how to end the political crisis are not enough.

 The banned Muslim Brotherhood and other groups took part in landmark talks with the government after 13 days of street protests aimed at forcing President Hosni Mubarak to resign.
+The government has proposed a review body to amend the constitution.

 The opposition says the talks are only a first step and the government's offer is insufficient.